neil-oliver/data-structures/week11/README.md

 - Selection for custom time period on the side.
 - Most recent blog for the selected category or time period is large at the top with additional stories smaller with a summary underneath.
 - Clicking on one of the 'smaller' posts will exand the layout so that the full post can be read.
+Additional pages will not have the introduction and large banner heading and all blog posts will be displayed in full.

 #### How will the data need to be mapped to the visual elements?
 - text based representation.
 - emoji replacement of text based emotions ( ;) )
--
+- Drop down menus for sleection of time periods and categories.

 #### For that mapping, what needs to be done to the data?
 Be specific and clear.
 Will it require filtering, aggregation, restructuring, and/or something else?
 How will this be done?
 - Filtering on time & category
 - Sort by date / time
+- results limit per page - either 4 (1 large 3 small) or 7 (one large 6 small) on the front page.

 #### What is the default view (if any)?
-- Latest blog post
+- Latest blog post from any category.
+Smaller blog posts are from all categories.

 #### What assumptions are you making about the user?
-- None
+- English speaking user

 ## Temperature Sensor